-SETG 3213 - Gas Transmission and Distribution Pre-requisites: SETG 2343 (taken)
+SETG 3213 - Gas Transmission and Distribution

 This course is design to expose student to hydrocarbon gas transmission and distribution system.
 The course contents include an introduction to gas industry, gas delivery concept, codes and standards in gas pipeline system, gas hydraulics, gas pipeline network analysis, construction, materials and procedures, operation and maintenance and gas regulation and measurements.
 A visit to the related industries which requires student to prepare a brief report and application of CEASER II software will be arranged for them to gain some industrial experience.